About the Paralegal Advanced Competency Exam® (PACE®)

 As the utilization of paralegals increases and the roles they play become more varied, the legal profession has come to recognize the Registered Paralegal (RP®) credential as a signal of excellence.

-Preparing for PACE
+Requirements to Sit for PACE

 Applying for and Taking PACE